Neil Davis (cameraman): Commemoration

-In 1986, Davis was posthumously entered into the TV Week Logie Awards' Hall of Fame.
+In 1986, Davis was posthumously entered into the TV Week Logies Hall of Fame.

-His work has been commemorated in the documentary Frontline by David Bradbury and in Tim Bowden's biography One Crowded Hour which takes its title from a verse by Thomas Osbert Mordaunt: "One crowded hour of glorious life is worth an age without a name" a line that Davis wrote in the front of each of his work diaries.
+His work has been commemorated in the documentary Frontline by David Bradbury and in Tim Bowden's biography One Crowded Hour, which takes its title from a verse by Thomas Osbert Mordaunt: "One crowded hour of glorious life is worth an age without a name", a line that Davis wrote in the front of each of his work diaries.
 The award-winning Augie March song "One Crowded Hour" was composed by Glenn Richards while he was reading One Crowded Hour.

 Literary depiction

-Christopher Koch's 1995 novel Highways to a war centres on a photo journalist resembling Neil Davis.
+Christopher Koch's 1995 novel Highways to a War centres on a photo journalist resembling Neil Davis.
 Koch's protagonist is fearless and reports on the war by following local troops rather than western ones.